opengauss-mirror/docs/content/en/docs/Developerguide/system-information-functions.md

 -   has\_language\_privilege\(language, privilege\)

-    Description: Queries whether the current user has permission for language.
-For details about valid parameter types, see  [Table 9](#en-us_topic_0283136950_table7622265910).
+    Description: Specifies whether the current user has permission for languages.
+For details about the valid parameter types, see  [Table 9](#en-us_topic_0283136950_table7622265910).

     Return type: Boolean